edhowland/barcampgr2018/stack_overflow/talk.md

 3. The trampoline method.
 4. Memoization of intermediate values.

+One trick pony I do not cover here is what to do if you are getting external input from some less than savory resource.
+Eithere malformed data or attempts to DOS your server.
+In these cases, you might want to implement a recursion counter and check it agains runaway code.
+Remember the rules of the U.S. Military: Security in depth.

 In summary, although using these techniques to rewrite your recursive functions may seem like a bother, in my humble opinion, they do not suffer too much from writing a direct style function.